pamela-gatica/student-health-flask-app/README.md

 ## Data Files
 - `student_health_data.csv`: Raw dataset used for data ingestion and preprocessing
 - `student_health_data.db`: SQLite database used by the Flask application
-- `project.ipynb`: Jupyter Notebook used for data cleaning, preprocessing, and exploratory data analysis (EDA), forming the foundation for the web application
+- `project.ipynb`: Jupyter Notebook used for importing the raw dataset, creating the SQLite database, and preparing the data displayed in the Flask web application

 Contents
 - [Features](#features)